86th Annual International Conference

 If you are submitting for My Favorite Assignment and/or How Do You Teach Diversity, you will NOT upload to the virtual platform, instead, upload directly within your ABC submission.

-Steps to upload your presentation, along with a transcript will be posted in September.
-Include a transcript (in a Word doc format) with your presentation; this allows content to be accessible to all attendees.
+Upload your presentation (or add link) using the Whova Speaker Form as sent you by Whova (email@example.com) Try to include a transcript (in a Word doc format) with your presentation; this allows content to be accessible to all attendees.
 You may also upload other handouts.

 Basic equipment is recommended for optimal sound and quality.
 A desk lamp illuminating your face works well; a headset helps produce best sound and eliminates much background noise.
 While ABC does not recommend particular brands, the links below may help.